 Some jobs are safer than others.
-In fact, some jobs have such significant occupational hazards that the people who work them are far more likely than others to develop a specific kind of illness.
+In fact, some jobs have such significant occupational hazards that the people who work them are far more likely than others to develop a specific kind of illness and require workers' compensation.
 This is just the case with firefighters, whose job requires them to battle burning materials that often includes chemicals and other toxic substances.
-This is why Missouri has a special law for workers’ compensation claims for our state’s firefighters who are dealing with a small set of diseases and cancers after a lengthy time on the job.
+This is why Missouri has a special law for claims of disability for our state’s firefighters who are dealing with a small set of diseases and cancers after a lengthy time on the job.

 Occupational Hazards for Firefighters in Missouri

 The obvious occupational hazards that firefighters have to deal with on the job are the flames.
 However, over the long term, firefighters are far more likely to face personal injuries that are related to cancer than to burn injuries.

 In 2010, the National Institute for Occupational Safety and Health (NIOSH) teamed up with the United States Fire Administration to conduct a long-term study of the health issues of nearly 30,000 firefighters in several major cities.
 The study found that firefighters had a higher rate of cancer diagnoses and deaths than the average U.S. population, as well as a much higher rate of malignant mesothelioma.